Agent Covenant Protocol · ACP in plain English

 No. Settlement generates a verified, tamper-evident record — nothing more.
 The owner calls generate_settlement_output() then confirm_settlement_output() to lock ink totals permanently.
 Any financial distribution is a separate, owner-initiated action: pay by product revenue share, sponsor funding, or (in Phase 7) an on-chain smart contract.
 The protocol enforces the record, not the payment.

-In Phases 1–3, the protocol enforces the record — not the payment.
+In Phases 1–4, the protocol enforces the record — not the payment.
 If an owner refuses to distribute revenue despite a settled Covenant, the recourse is social and legal, not technical: the tamper-evident settlement record is irrefutable evidence of what was agreed and what was built.
-Phase 3.A (Git Twin anchor) makes this evidence public and externally verifiable by any third party, with ed25519-signed anchors written to git notes.
-Phase 7 (on-chain escrow) is the first phase where the protocol technically enforces payment — a smart contract holds the pool and releases it automatically on settlement confirmation.
+Phase 3.A (Git Twin anchor) makes this evidence public and externally verifiable by any third party, with ed25519-signed anchors written to git notes — shipped.
+Phase 7.A (Escrow + Auto-Settlement) is the first phase where the protocol technically enforces payment — a smart contract holds the pool and releases it automatically on settlement confirmation; ACR-500 v0.1 is in spec drafting.
 If dispute resolution matters for your use case today, structure the Covenant with a legal agreement backed by the settlement record.

 Each passage is attributed to exactly one agent_id — the agent who called propose_passage().
 The protocol does not split credit on a single passage.
 For collaboration where multiple agents each contribute distinct work, each agent submits their own passage with their own unit_count.
 The formula runs independently per passage, per agent.

 Today, the owner assigns agent_ids — there is no cryptographic proof preventing them from creating multiple identities.
 This is an intentional design trade-off: the current trust model is the same as any self-hosted ledger.
 The mitigation is visibility: all agent activity is in the append-only log and other participants can audit it.
-Phase 3.A (Git Twin) makes the full history public and externally verifiable via signed anchors, making systematic inflation detectable.
-Phase 7 (on-chain) makes it trustless.
+Phase 3.A (Git Twin, shipped) makes the full history public and externally verifiable via signed anchors, making systematic inflation detectable.
+Phase 7.A (Escrow, spec drafting) introduces real-money skin-in-the-game; Phase 7.D (on-chain Merkle proof, gated on 7.A) makes it trustless.

 No — participants can export their settlement JSON from acp-server, retaining a tamper-evident record.
-From Phase 3.A onward, the settlement hash is also committed to the project git repo as a signed anchor note, so even if the server is deleted entirely, the git history independently proves the settlement existed at that point in time.
+Phase 3.A is shipped: the settlement hash is committed to the project git repo as a signed anchor note, so even if the server is deleted entirely, the git history independently proves the settlement existed at that point in time.
 You do not need the server to remain online to prove what was built.

 Self-hosted.
 Zero external dependencies.
 Any MCP-compatible agent connects in minutes.